 - Can the work be performed remotely?

 - If work can be done remotely, are there tools you can use to prevent the disruption of communication and collaboration?
-If not, do you have the resources to purchase, implement, and train your staff on the new tools?
+No?
+Then do you have the resources to purchase, implement, and train your staff on the new tools?

 - If going fully remote isn’t an option, what are ways you can reduce the number of employees in the workplace at any given time?

 - What are the expectations you have for employees regarding the changes?

 - Is additional sick leave available?
 If yes, what must employees do?

 - Are these updated policies temporary, or will they be kept in place indefinitely?

 Considering these questions will help you make the right decisions for your unique workforce, and help you maintain clarity and structure for your team.

 While revamping your company’s policies in light of COVID-19, here are some steps you can take to create a supportive, safe work environment for employees: